 What Temperatures Do Heat Pumps Work Best In?

 Heat pumps function best in milder climates 40 degrees and up.
 Having said that, you don’t have to sacrifice the benefits of a heat pump just because your local climate is cooler.
 That’s why using both a furnace and heat pump may be worth the costs.
 You can keep the heat pump for energy-efficient heat until the weather is cold enough to warrant shifting to something like a gas furnace.

 Certain makes and models tout greater effectiveness in cooler weather.
 For example, the Lennox MLA heat pump is capable of working at 100% capacity at 0°F. It can even remain efficient in temperatures as extreme as -22°F. For optimal energy efficiency, you’ll likely still want to switch to the furnace in especially cold weather.

 So, Should I Put in a Heat Pump If I Own a Gas Furnace?

 If you’re interested in maintaining the most energy-efficient HVAC system achievable, installing a heat pump and gas furnace at the same time deserves the investment.
 Not only is a dual-heating system adaptable, but it provides other advantages such as:

-- Dependable backup heating – A redundant heating system means even if one stops working, you still have the capability to heat your home.
-It might not be the most energy efficient, but it’s better than living in an unheated home while you hold out for repairs
+- Dependable backup heating – A redundant heating system means even if one stops working, you still can heat your home.
+It might not be the most energy-efficient, but it’s better than living in an unheated home while you hold out for repairs

 - Less strain on both systems – Instead of running one system all winter long, heating responsibilities are divided between the furnace and heat pump.
 Essential parts could last longer as they’re not under nonstop use.